ageyev/ageyev.github.io/static/print/en.territory.1.0.1.md

 (2) A border treaty between neighboring (bordering) states establishes the borderline between them.

-(3) Occupation may only be considered to be the occupation by the armed forces of a state of a territory located *for* the borders of this state.
+(3) Occupation may only be considered to be the occupation by the armed forces of a state of a territory located*for*the borders of this state.

-(4) The desire, even a very strong one, to create one’s own state on the territory of another state, is not in itself a reason to consider this territory occupied, and does not change existing state borders.
+(4) The desire, even a very strong one, even an intolerable one, to create one’s own state on the territory of another state, is not in itself a reason to consider this territory occupied, and does not change existing state borders.

 Each of these principles, in our opinion, should be considered as a norm of international law, in the sense of [paragraph 1 of article 38 of the Statute of the International Court of Justice of the United Nations](https://en.wikipedia.org/wiki/Sources_of_international_law), and, as our experience of professional discussions on this topic shows, even those lawyers who are ardent opponents of Israel cannot deny the correctness of any of these four principles.